aaira-a/batcher/README.md

 9. Using the built-in Django admin app, add App to be monitored, along with its frequency and email subject mactching Pattern(s).

-10. (For deployment) In Task Scheduler (Windows) or Crontab (Linux), schedule these tasks within virtualenv session:
+10. (For deployment) In Task Scheduler (Windows) or Crontab (Linux), schedule these tasks within virtualenv session, perhaps once an hour:

     ```
     /path/to/python/ /path/to/batcher/manage.py get_emails_and_process